-Category: Handmade Things
+Category: Handmade & Craft

 Dizzy

-Posted by – 4 May, 2012
+Posted by May 4, 2012

 Some socks I knitted recently… The pattern is from The Gentle Art of Knitting by Jane Brocket and I used self-striping yarn, which is fun.
 I enjoy it when something happens like a heel but not sure how patient I am when it comes to the long straight bits.